form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 The cracks in the form-action directive

 It has already been demonstrated why it is imperative to declare the form-action directive.
-However, when it does get used, the way in which it is used 99% of the time still leaves the application vulnerable to exploitation.
+However, when it does get used, the way in which it is used most of the time still leaves the application vulnerable to certain attacks.

 In both cases, the following attacks are still possible: